A two week winter road trip around the Scottish Highlands

 I parked up off the main road in Sligachan, Expecting to wake up to a beautiful view the Black Cuillin Ridge.
 Instead I woke to a complete whiteout and 4 inches of snow.

-Not wanting to get stuck on Skye, I slowly made my way back down to Broadford where I waited out the snow in a lovely little place called the Coffee Bothy.
-This cosy little cafe is located just off the main road and serves delicious sandwiches, cakes and excellent coffee.
+Not wanting to get stuck on Skye, I slowly made my way back down to Broadford where I waited out the snow in the Coffee Bothy.
+This cosy little café is located just off the main road and serves delicious sandwiches, cakes, and excellent coffee.

 By some miracle the ferry back to the mainland was still running.
 Fortunately, I was staying with a friend and the snow covered roads were no issue for the Knaus Boxlife.